The Benefits of Turmeric and Ginger

 Turmeric is a rhizome that belongs to the family, Zingiberaceae, to which cardamom and ginger belong.
-Turmeric has been used for thousands of years in Southeast, and it is also commonly linked to the practice of Ayurveda.
+Turmeric has been used for thousands of years in Southeast Asia, and it is also commonly linked to the practice of Ayurveda.
 Turmeric is a prominent spice, used in religious ceremonies, and also sometimes referred to as “Indian Saffron.”
 In Sanskrit, the word for turmeric is “Haridra” (the Yellow One) and in Chinese is Jiang Huang.

 At Rishi, we source our turmeric from Guatemala.
 In the mountainous region of Cobán, Guatemala, there is a small community called Nimlahakok—Nimla for short.
 We work with a group of farmers to source our cardamom and now, turmeric, from this farm.

 Turmeric has been used for centuries as a wonder-herb, and it certainly is gaining traction in scientific studies and applications of the herb.
 Herbs are best used to create balance when consumed on a daily basis and are typically not a miracle cure delivered by consuming once or twice sporadically.